novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 Having recently made two female friends of the same age, he could foresee the upcoming processes.

-Kim Yoon-sun was uncertain, but Kim Ah-young drank, went to nightclubs, and often came to the company these days.
+Nothing happened with Kim Yoon-sun, but with Kim Ah-young they drank, went to nightclubs, and often came visit each other's company these days.

 Would Choi Sun-hwa be the same?

-He wasn't sure, but she was an incredibly adaptive friend.
+He wasn't sure, but she seems like an incredibly adaptive friend.

 "Oh, right.
 I talked with Team Leader Han Se-jin, and he said they'll hold an event at the brand hall."